matthiasbrix/approximate-distance-oracle/README.md

 *./bin/main tz tests/densegraph.txt results.csv 10 23 431 1* <br /> <br />

 where **tz** indicates the Thorup-Zwick is to be run, tests/densegraph.txt is a valid input graph in the DIMACS ssp file format (which is a necessity), results.csv is just the .csv we wish to write the results to (doesn't need to exist).
 The next argument represents the *k* value for the algorithm.
-The shortest path query is being done one (23, 431), running Thorup-Zwick once (indicated by 1). <br /> <br />
+The shortest path query is being done one (23, 431), running the Thorup-Zwick query algorithm once (indicated by 1). <br /> <br />

 The other way to execute the program is with **run_algs.sh** which runs and measures all implemented algorithms, printing out results to the .csv file.